Stevox404/mimeo-js/Readme.md

 Quick and dirty random data generator.

 No need for documentation.
-Just pass the sample data and get back similar data.
+Just pass the sample data into the mimic function of the ```require(mimeo)``` object and get back similar data.

 Uses Chance (https://chancejs.com) under the hood.

 Example: